rhomobile/rhomobile-docs/docs/en/hosted/guide/remote-build-guide.md

 A: You'll get this error if you forget to add and commit your changes before your initial push.
 Follow the instructions [here](#git-integration) closely to remedy this.

 #### Q: I'm getting an access denied error when I try to push my code up to the remote repo.
 A: The most common cause for this is that you have not yet added your SSH public key to your account on rhomobile.com.
 Follow [github's guide on SSH keys](https://help.github.com/articles/generating-ssh-keys) to generate your public key if you have not already done so.
-Then go to your profile on [rhomobile.com](https://rms.rhomobile.com) (click "Profile" in the account menu in the upper-right corner of the page) and select "SSH Keys" to add it to your account.
+Then go to your profile on [rhomobile.com](https://rms.rhomobile.com) (after signing in, click "Profile" in the account menu in the upper-right corner of the page) and select "SSH Keys" to add it to your account.